HarryTate/lawgistics/README.md

 ## Installation and Activation

 ### Step 1: Compress the Plugin Folder
-- Ensure you have the following folder structure on your local machine: lawgistics/
-├── assets/
-│ └── css/
-│ └── style.css
-├── lawgistics.php
-└── shortcode-pies.php
 - Compress the `lawgistics` folder into a ZIP file named `lawgistics.zip`.

 ### Step 2: Upload and Install the Plugin